 A thorough and integrated approach to project safety planning, implementation, including continuous plan delivery monitoring, and reporting need to address both technical and organisational tiers.
-EHSP suggests that all projects, where a consortium sees potential hydrogen safety concerns, consider addressing hydrogen safety in form of preparation of the safety plan at the initial stage.
+Drafting of a safety plan may be a mandatory requirement in the preparation of some proposals where the need to address safety issues is apparent.
+EHSP suggests that all projects, where a consortium sees potential hydrogen safety concerns, consider addressing hydrogen safety in the form of preparation of a draft of the safety plan at the proposal stage.

-The safety plan has to be drafted with a clear understanding that the plan would need to be further updated, implemented and results to be reported internally and/or externally along the project lifetime.
+The safety plan has to be drafted with a clear understanding that the plan would need to be further updated, implemented and results to be reported internally and/or externally along the project lifetime as new information and data become available.
 The preparation of the project safety plan must involve all partners to a different extent as needed.
 Besides, other stakeholders and/or third parties could be involved in the drafting of the safety plan, e.g. first and second responders, entities with a track record and internationally recognised standing in the field of hydrogen safety, etc.